4 Mould Tips To Get Through The Build Up And Wet?

 Mould isn’t just unsightly, inconvenient and a pain to clean - it can also cause a variety of health problems for those occupying the household.

 Mould can be caused by Darwin’s seasonal humidity and can even appear on the ceiling due an air conditioner running cooler in the apartment above.

 We work with both tenants and owners in addressing this issue when it arises, but there are some handy tips to know to avoid it all together!
 We have compiled a list of 4 hot tips for you to follow so you can make mould in your household a problem of the past.

 4 Mould Removal Tips:

-- Mould cannot grow without moisture so try your best to dry wet areas right away!
-Whether this is a leaky pipe, or even rain seeping through a window, your best chance of getting rid of mould is to make sure mould doesn’t appear is to dry the affected area as soon as possible - within 24 to 48 hours.
+- Mould cannot grow without moisture, so try your best to dry wet areas right away!
+Whether this is a leaky pipe, or even rain seeping through a window, your best chance of getting rid of mould is to make sure mould doesn’t appear, and to dry the affected area as soon as possible.
 You may notice sometimes, when we get rain for days and days, that everything seems damp!
 Running an air conditioner will reduce the humidity in the room too.
 Place DampRid in your cupboards, walk in robes, or rooms with carpet – they collect moisture from the air.

 - Have your roof gutters been cleaned recently?
 Your mould problem may be the result of damaged or full gutters.
 We get our fair share of storms during the wet season and gutters need to be cleared annually, at least.
 This is to ensure the water from the roof flows off the house and so that water doesn’t sit there.
 We arrange for gutters to be cleaned at the end of the dry season and ask our tenants to keep an eye out for water stains after storms as this is usually a tell-tale sign of a roof leak.